RF-Nelson/PetAdopter/README.md

 ### Phase 2: Viewing and Commenting on Adoption Listings (~2 days)
 I will add API routes to serve adoption listing data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create adoption listings as well as and view listings and make comments on listings, all inside a single Backbone app.
+By the end of this phase, users will be able to create adoption listings as well as view listings and make comments on listings, all inside a single Backbone app.

 [Details][phase-two]